 They may be able to make improvements or suggest changes that will reduce the damage from a natural disaster, including high tides and flooding.

+A recovery plan will describe how to return an organization to fully functional following a natural disaster.
 This will make the process much faster and easier.
 If there’s time before the tsunami, it can be helpful to contact your insurance provider to discuss your options, although unfortunately, many do not cover damages from tsunamis.

 1. Be prepared to wait